linktoahmed/smartCube/README.md

 # SmartCube QA Automation Assessment

-This project is a QA automation framework built with [Playwright & JS](https://playwright.dev/) and Node.js for testing the SmartCube web application Assessment.
+This project is a QA automation framework built with [Playwright & JSgit sNPX ](https://playwright.dev/) and Node.js for testing the SmartCube web application Assessment.

 ## 📦 Tech Stack